AlishaMechtley/TheMissingDataProblem/README.md

 files:
   Ne1000.0_t0.1_k2_rep99.tre: 0.001
 ```
-Note: Might Change number of saved trees to a larger number.)
+Note: Might change number of saved trees to a larger number.)

-To Run STEM 2.0 on a file (e.g., ```Ne_1000.0t_0.1k_2.tre```) the program StemRunner.py replaces part of MySettings.txt file (i.e., files: TreeNameHere.tre: 1.00) with the name of the next tree (files: Ne_1000.0t_0.1k_2.tre: 1.00).
+To run STEM 2.0 on a file (e.g., ```Ne_1000.0t_0.1k_2.tre```) the program StemRunner.py replaces part of MySettings.txt file (i.e., files: TreeNameHere.tre: 1.00) with the name of the next tree (files: Ne_1000.0t_0.1k_2.tre: 1.00).
 Running the program with Run=1 produces a file called boot.tre with the best tree.
 Running the program with Run=2 produces a file called search.tre with the best trees and their likelihoods.
 This takes on the order of 100 times longer for STEM to run.
 I have used Run=2, but I still need to decide how to check if the tree is the likeliest or not (Use only the one with the highest ML score.
 What if there are two with the same score?
 What if the second highest score is the correct tree and it is very close to the highest score?

 Note: Want to redo with two, four, and possibly 8.